 Tubastatin A hydrochloride

-Potent HDAC6 inhibitor (IC50 = 0.015 μM).
+Tubastatin A hydrochloride is a potent HDAC6 inhibitor (IC50 = 0.015 μM).
 Exhibits some selectively for HDAC6 over HDAC8 and 1 (IC50 values are 0.854 and 16.4 μM, respectively).
 Induces elevated levels of α-tubulin and protects against glutathione-induced oxidative stress in primary neuronal cell culture.
-Reverses the axonal loss in peripheral neurons in mouse model of Charcot-Marie-Tooth disease.
+Reverses the axonal loss in peripheral neurons in a mouse model of Charcot-Marie-Tooth disease.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Solubility Data for Tubastatin A hydrochloride

 The following data is based on the product molecular weight 371.86.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.